TechPreacher/IotHubSynchronizer/README.md

 - **/IotHubSync.AzureFunction**: The Azure Function project
 - **/IotHubSync.Logic**: The core logic of the IoT Hub Synchronizer
 - **/IotHubSync.Service**: The WebAPI app
-- **/IotHubSync.TestConsoleApp**: A DotNet Core console app that can be used to test the functionality of the Synchronizer.
+- **/IotHubSync.TestConsoleApp**: A DotNet Core console app that can be used to test the functionality of the Synchronizer
-- **/Dockerfile&**: Dockerfile used to build the WebAPI app as a Docker image.
+- **/Dockerfile**: Dockerfile used to build the WebAPI app as a Docker image

 ## Preparing

 Set up two IoT Hubs in Azure, one will be the master/primary, one the slave/secondary.
 All the changes applied to the master IoT Hub will be mirrored in the slave.

+There are multiple ways to host the IoT Hub Synchronizer.
+See the following sections for detailed descriptions:

+- Host as an Azure Function App
+- Host as an Azure Web API App
+- Host as a Docker container (for example in an Azure Container Instance)

 ## Setting up the Azure Function